nate-4000/nate-4000.github.io/README.md

 # nate-4000.github.io
-i made this site for some rason, dont ask me why tho
+i made this site for some reason, dont ask me why tho